Skip to content

 --namespace my_namespace

-Your secret can contain more than one public key, and you can adjust their names if you like:
+Your configmap can contain more than one public key, and you can adjust their names if you like:

 --from-file=trusted_1.pub=./trusted_key.pub \